Darkneon/random-maze-generator/Readme.md

 ## About this fork

 This is an exercise used for a tutorial on backtracking for SCS Concordia.
-Student must implement the solve() function and fill the path variable with the solution to the maze.
+Students must implement the solve() function and fill the path variable with the solution to the maze.

 ## Overview